revodavid/azure-openai-lab/2 Completions.md

 Is the nickname offered by the model a suitable one for you?
 Probably not, because the model retains no memory of the prior prompt.
 (We'll see how to improve this response with prompt engineering, later.)

+## Generative AI models can't perform actions

+Clear the contents of the prompt box.
+Enter the following text, then click Generate.

+    What are the 5 stocks listed on https://finance.yahoo.com/trending-tickers with the largest market cap?

+Although the model will respond with a plausible answer, look closely: those aren't *actually* the 5 largest stocks on the list.
+Foundational AI models are not capable of performing actions, so they can't actually visit the web page and read the list of stocks.
+Instead, they generate a plausible response based on the prompt and the training data.

 ## Completions are not facts

 Clear the contents of the prompt box.
 Enter the following text, then click Generate.

     Write an obituary for the poet Harold Bloomsbury.
 Include references.

-There has never been a poet (nor indeed any person, according to web searches) named Harold Bloomsbury.
+There has never been a poet (nor indeed any person, according to web search) named Harold Bloomsbury.
 As a result, the model generates text in the form of an obituary, but not grounded in any facts.
 Even the requested references, while convincing-looking, are not real.

 ## Next Steps